 10 Things I Wish I’d Known Before Building a House

 Our build stretched over the course of a year.
 Originally, however, our optimistic contractor gave us a tighter timeline, and we hoped to be done in nine months.
 Of course, what I thought was a hard-and-fast schedule was really a loose guideline.
-Bad weather, building issues and scheduling contractors meant the timeline was out of our control.
+Bad weather, building issues, and scheduling contractors meant the timeline was out of our control.
 I wish I’d understood that the schedule was definitely subject to every contingency in the book.
 When it comes to what to know when building a house, understanding that your ideal schedule may not pan out is at the top of the list.

 No one gets that excited to plan their storage spaces.
 Most of the attention goes to the master bath finishes and picking out cabinetry details.
 But I’d bet that if you polled homeowners, most would say they’d rather have more storage space than, say, a deeper bathtub.
 I wish I’d known that storage is prime real estate in a home.
 Planning for storage isn’t the most exciting part of the process, but it has a huge influence on your lifestyle and organization later on.
-Keep it in the forefront of your mind when designing.
+Keep it in the forefront of your mind when designing and building a home.

 We hired a roofing contractor and handed over a huge deposit before he’d ever set foot on our property.
 Rookie mistake.
 He made off with the cash and we never saw or heard from him again.
 Looking back, we hadn’t done our homework and properly researched all of our contractors.
 In some cases, we got lucky, but we definitely should have asked for referrals and reviews before doing business with our contractors.
 It would have saved us time and money in the long run.